jtg-induction/ab-assignment-1/README.md

 # Some key points to remember :-

-= index.html is the root webpage document
+1. index.html is the root webpage document
-= index.js is the entry point for webpack bundler
+2. index.js is the entry point for webpack bundler
-= webpack and related packages are used
+3. webpack and related packages are used
-= All stylesheets are in css folder and main.scss is root file
+4. All stylesheets are in css folder and main.scss is root file

 # How to start?

+for nvm version lock, use node version 14.17.6

+To install nvm(Node Version Manager) - [Refer Here](https://github.com/nvm-sh/nvm)

+After installing nvm
+in your .nvmrc file, add the version 14.17.6 and perform nvm use if npm required version is not perform nvm install

+ when nvm lock is performed then,

--> in your cmd/terminal
+-> in your cmd/terminal perform
-    . npm install
+    1. npm install
-    . npm start
+    2. npm start

 and you are good to go!

 # Credits